What are your opening hours?

 Fees are invoiced half termly and can be paid either via bank transfer, childcare vouchers, cheque or cash.
 We are happy for fees to be paid in instalments but the pre-school manager must be notified when payments are made and all fees must be paid by the following term.

-What’s your routine for the morning?
+What’s your routine for the morning and afternoon?

 The children come in at 9:00am and find their own name on the registration board.
 They can then choose an activity to play with and parents leave.
 Once all children have arrived and parents have left we sit for a circle time.
 During this time we do a quick registration with our mascot Daisy Pre-school and sing our Hello song.
 The children then go and play with a range of activities set out by the staff from our weekly planning sheet.
 There is a mix of free choice play and focus activities set up for the children each day.
 Our garden is open all morning for the children to access and we regularly go for walks in small groups around the village.
 We pack up all together at 11:50am and then have a 10 minute mat time.
 We then enjoy circle games before singing our goodbye song and going home.